 MF: “In France, the food culture is so different.
 When it comes to meals we serve food in the middle of the table.
 We are big on manners and sitting down together, probably that matters more than how much or what you eat.”

-K: “So it is part of your culture to eat family style and follow a division of responsibility in feeding.
+K: “So it is part of your culture to eat family style.
 In Australia, I think feeding cultures are really mixed, with many families serving up plates.
 But in Australia there is a lot of parental control in feeding (over quality and quantity).I I’m so tired of the pressuring health messages here in Australia like the traffic light system (green = everyday, orange = sometimes and red = occasionally.
 It’s all very subjective.”